 The treasures lost at the waste sorting station

-The Treasures lost at the waste sorting station project links the flow of usable materials and goods destined for landfills with their potential users, restorers, further processors, and entrepreneurs.
-Currently, once materials and goods enter the waste station, they are considered “lost forever” due to waste legislation that hinders their redistribution.
+The Treasures lost at the waste sorting station project has concluded.
+The project linked the flow of usable materials and goods destined for landfills with their potential users, restorers, further processors, and entrepreneurs.
+Once materials and goods enter the waste station, they are considered “lost forever” due to waste legislation that hinders their redistribution.

 A significant amount of usable goods and materials still end up as waste, which, from the perspective of the circular economy, are wasted treasures